NomiChirps/tplp2/README.md

 Put the RP2040 into bootloader mode by holding BOOTSEL while pressing RESET.
 Copy the .uf2 file to the USB mass storage device that appears.

 # TODO
-- [ ] Use reset_usb_boot() in pico/bootrom.h to enter bootloader from front panel buttons (and avoid touching the board with dirty human fingers)
 - [ ] Vendor all 3rd party libraries
 - [ ] Tune FreeRTOS
   - [ ] audit FreeRTOSConfig.h